ianmcburnie/a11y-first-workshop/README.md

 ### Links

-Added following links:

-* around collection titles
-* around daily deals titles
+1. Add links around collection and daily deals titles

-With screen reader on notice that visited links will be announce as 'visited'.
+1. With screen reader disabled, use TAB key to navigate focus through links

-Notice that with focus on a link all of the page scroll keys still work.
+1. Notice that with focus on a link all of the page scroll keys still work.
+1. With screen reader on notice that visited links will be announce as 'visited'.

-Added the static text under each collection and daily deal title.
+1. Add the seller profile static text under each collection
+1. Add price under each daily deal title.

-We have also started introducing some basic style to the page.
-One extra virtual cursor navigation for screen reader users.
+1. This new static text introduces one extra virtual cursor navigation for screen reader users.

-Notice that it would be nice to have image as a link too.
+1. Notice that it would be nice to have the image as a link to the item page too.

+#### Discussion

-Discussion: Should the title be a heading?
+* Should the title be a heading?
 I would say it is not strictly necessary, but opinion would be divided here.

 ### Tiles